Ages4 months – 3+ years

-Before joining our program, all new families are required to read through Waterbabies Enrollment Policies, Make-up Policies, and Health Guidelines.
-As part of the enrollment process, you will be asked to acknowledge these polices, in addition to signing liability and photo/video waivers, when you create your account in the Waterbabies enrollment portal.
+Before joining our program, all new families are required to read through Waterbabies Enrollment Policies, Fees, Make-up Policies, and Health Guidelines.
+As part of the enrollment process, you will be asked to acknowledge these polices, in addition to signing liability and photo/video waivers, when you set-up your Waterbabies Parent Portal.

 Supplies Required for Class

 Most of the below required items can be purchased directly from the Waterbabies online store.
 All purchases made will be delivered to your next class whenever possible.
 To help ensure you receive your products in a timely manner, online orders must be placed at least one week before your next class.